aaradhyj77/Sytlus_snake_game/README.md

 >  * We just created the list that stores snake body and hurdle ,fruit,snake's head coordinates .
 And they are displayed on sreen using fuvtions of pygame.
 >  * Snakes is moved and its collision and eating of food is checked and score keeps on increasing.
 ![ezgif-1-69da4e3bc154](https://user-images.githubusercontent.com/83019850/137133655-6e0b1db6-68d0-4201-afa6-ac0ac3f178aa.gif)
-> In the above gif Snake is in "GREEEN", fruit is in "White" , and hurdle is in "BLUE".
+> In the above gif Snake is in "GREEN", fruit is in "White" , and hurdle is in "BLUE".
 ## 3.To track the movment of stylus and move snake accordingly:-
 > * This is the unique part of the game.
 The sample stylus is been detected and tracked so that the snake can be moved(up,down,right,left).
 > * For detection of stylus position : concept of hsv thresholding an concept of conture is used.
 Using OpenCv fuctions.